DamnWidget/anaconda/README.md

 Anaconda
 ========

-Anaconda is a Python autocompletion and linting plugin for Sublime Text 3.
+Anaconda is a full Python suite that includes autocompletion, IDE features, linting with PyLint or PyFlakes + pep8 and AutoPEP8 support for Sublime Text 3.
 It is inspired in SublimeJEDI and based on SublimeLinter.

 A bit of history
 ----------------